 3. If we break up, what do I walk away with?

 Thinking about the end at the beginning is just smart business.
 A partnership with an agency can end for many reasons.
-What you cannot afford is to have your own code, designs, or data held hostage by the people you paid to create it.
+Consequently, what you cannot afford is to have your own code, designs, or data held hostage by the people you paid to create it.

 Why you ask this: